Holy Name of Jesus: Catholic devotion

 to the Holy Name.
 At the end of his sermons he usually displayed the trigram IHS on a tablet in gold letters.
 Bernardine would then ask the audience to "adore the Redeemer of mankind".
 Given that this practice had an unorthodox air, he was brought before Pope Martin V, who instead of rebuking Bernardine, encouraged the practice and joined a procession for it in Rome.
 The devotion to the Holy Name became so popular in Italy that the IHS trigram was often inscribed over the doorways of houses.
 The tablet used by Bernardine is now venerated at the basilica of Santa Maria in Aracoeli in Rome.

 The Litany of the Holy Name is an old and popular form of prayer in honor of the Name of Jesus.
 The author is not known.
-While it probably dates back to the beginning of the fifteenth century as a private devotion, it was not formally approved for public recitation until 1862 when it was approved by Pope Pius IX.
-Also common is the Novena in Honor of the Name of Jesus and the chaplet of our Lord which are part of the many devotions to the Holy Name of Jesus promulgated by the Society of the Holy Name.
+While it probably dates back to the beginning of the 15th century as a private devotion, it was not formally approved for public recitation until 1862 when it was approved by Pope Pius IX.
+Also common is the Novena in Honor of the Name of Jesus and the chaplet of Our Lord which are part of the many devotions to the Holy Name of Jesus promulgated by the Society of the Holy Name.

 Religious articles such as the Little Sachet (associated with the Holy Name) are used by Catholics.
 The Little Sachet bears the statement: "When Jesus was named – Satan was disarmed."

 Protestantism

-John Calvin believed in reverence for the Holy Name and encouraged Christians to: "glorify His holy name with our whole life".
+John Calvin believed in reverence for the Holy Name and encouraged Christians to "glorify His holy name with our whole life".
 Martin Luther encouraged "pure faith and confidence, and a cheerful meditation of and calling upon His holy Name".